ScorePulse/rootly-ai/README.md

    ```bash
    docker-compose up --build
    ```
-This will start the frontend, backend, and a MongoDB instance.
+   This will start the frontend, backend, and a MongoDB instance